Fiona-600/Data-Analytics-2020-Project/README.md

 Based on the research above, I decided on the following assumptions:

-1. Low or no power output at wind speeds below 8mph is normal
+1. Low or no power output at wind speeds below 8 mph is normal
 2. Zero wind speed and power output is most likely test data
-3. A power:speed ratio between 8 and 8 is optimal
+3. A power:speed ratio between 6 and 8 is optimal
 4. A power:speed ratio less than 6 is sub-optimal
 5. A power:speed ratio greater than 8 is exceptional